-So lets kick off another week with this rather marvellous traybake.
+So let’s kick off another week with this rather marvellous traybake.
 Oh I do love this recipe, mainly because it’s cheap and takes minimal effort (my kind of food).
-So sit back, relax and let the oven do all the hard work for you.
+So sit back, relax and let the oven do all the work.

 Handful of fresh coriander, roughly chopped